 Well, now you really know.

-I hope you’ve enjoyed this article about the cost of installing hardwood flooring.
+I hope you’ve enjoyed this article about the cost of installing hardwood floors in your house.
 Hardwood flooring is considered one of the most expensive flooring options, but you can simplify your installation.

 Check out my hardwood design specifications for tips and ideas about the different types of hardwood.
 You might also want to read my guide to finding the best hardwood installers.
 It might save you a lot of pain in the future.